 We expect to begin re-pressurizing our system at our regulator station south of the Mantoloking Bridge on December 3.
 Barring unforeseen conditions that may delay our work, we anticipate restoring natural gas service by the end of December to all of our customers whose homes have not sustained such major damage that we cannot safely restore their service.

 Monmouth County

-In Manasquan, we have completed 90 percent of our work to replace damaged main along First Avenue.
-We have installed 30 percent of the new services that are needed.
+In Manasquan, 72 meters have been made gas-ready.
+We have completed 75 percent of our work to replace damaged main along First Avenue.